data61/anonlink-entity-service/docs/production-deployment.rst

 Database Deployment Options
 ---------------------------

-At deployment time you can configure the deployed postgresql database.
+At deployment time you must set the postgresql password in ``global.postgresql.postgresqlPassword``.

-In particular you should set the ``postgresql.postgresqlPassword`` in ``values.yaml``.
+You can decide to deploy a postgres database along with the anonlink entity service or instead use an existing database.
+To configure a deployment to use an external postgres database, simply set ``provision.postgresql`` to ``false``, set the database server in ``postgresql.nameOverride``, and add credentials to the ``global.postgresql`` section.

 Object Store Deployment Options
 -------------------------------

 At deployment time you can decide to deploy MINIO or instead use an existing service such as AWS S3.

 Note that there is a trade off between using a local deployment of minio vs S3.
 In our AWS based experimentation Minio is noticeably faster, but more expensive and less reliable than AWS S3, your own mileage may vary.

-To configure a deployment to use an external object store, simply set ``provision.minio`` to ``false`` and add appropriate connection configuration in the ``minio`` section.
+To configure a deployment to use an external object store, set ``provision.minio`` to ``false`` and add appropriate connection configuration in the ``minio`` section.
 For example to use AWS S3 simply provide your access credentials (and disable provisioning minio)::